dnelson/temet/README.md

 A python toolkit for the execution, analysis, and visualization of numerical simulations.
 Specifically, hydrodynamical simulations run with the [AREPO](https://wwwmpa.mpa-garching.mpg.de/~volker/arepo/) moving mesh code, as well as codes producing similarly structured outputs including [GIZMO](http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html) and [SWIFT](http://swift.dur.ac.uk/).

-In addition, this codebase is focused on cosmological simulations for large-scale structure and galaxy formation, particularly those processed with the ``subfind`` substructure identification algorithm, such as [Illustris](https://www.illustris-project.org), [IllustrisTNG](https://www.tng-project.org/), and EAGLE.
+In addition, this codebase is focused on cosmological simulations for large-scale structure and galaxy formation, particularly those processed with a substructure identification algorithm (halo finder) such as `subfind`, including [Illustris](https://www.illustris-project.org), [IllustrisTNG](https://www.tng-project.org/), EAGLE, and so on.
+Generally speaking, any simulation data available from the TNG public data release platform can be directly analyzed with this toolkit.

 Documentation